lin/cs/README.md

 1. :mortar_board: [Stanford CS143: Introduction to Compiler](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/course/), Feb May Jun 2019

-1. :mag_right: [Generating Parser using LL LR SLR LALR](https://github.com/zaach/jison) used in Jison, May 2019
+1. :male_detective: [Generating Parser using LL LR SLR LALR](https://github.com/zaach/jison) used in Jison, May 2019

    By far, parsing techniques is the hardest part of this learning journey, the main reason might be the lack of ideal learning materials.
 Things are taught too formal and too little examples are presented.